You Debt Your Life: Plot

 At a zoo, Stan insists on bringing Andy Dick with him, much to Roger's chagrin.
 Roger wishes Stan still owed him the life debt, so he pushes him into a pool with a polar bear, figuring out that, when saving him from being attacked by it, he would create a new life debt for him and therefore able to live in the house again.
 Andy Dick jumps into the pool to save Stan, but Roger stops Andy Dick from doing so, leading to a slapfight between the two, while the polar bear continues to attack Stan until it amputates his legs.
 Instead of taking Stan to a hospital, Roger drives him on a cross-country trip to Area 51 in Nevada.
 There, Roger finds his "fanny pack", which contains a salve that regrows Stan's legs, albeit into baby-size for the first few hours, which puts Stan in a life debt again.
 Security guards and a scientist appear, aware that Roger is an alien despite his disguise.
 Escaping from them and their explosives, Stan grabs Roger and goes through a laundry chute and onto the back of a truck, evening the debt, much to Roger's dismay.
 After their leave, Stan finally admits to Roger that he did not remember the life debt until Hayley brought it up and that he spent time with Andy Dick only because his character resembles Roger's.
-He wants Roger to come back home, which Roger is delighted to do.
+He wants Roger to return home, which Roger is delighted to do.
 As Roger and Stan drive away (after tricking Andy Dick to chase after a bottle of fake drugs), the two worry that Andy Dick is coming after them, only to be relieved when they see him rob a roadside pharmacy.

 Meanwhile, Principal Lewis appoints Steve to a position as a public announcer at Pearl Bailey High School, after Steve tricks the previous announcer into shouting into the microphone whatever he says goes on in the school, claiming people always forget the microphone is still on.
-Steve himself develops such a God complex (or as Principal Lewis calls it, "getting drunk on the mike"), prompting his concerned friends to use the same microphone trick on him.
+Steve himself develops such a God complex (or, as Principal Lewis calls it, "getting drunk on the mike"), prompting his concerned friends to use the same microphone trick on him.
 Snot takes over the announcer position and abuses its power as well.
-When Barry is appointed, he immediately swears directly into the microphone, leading to Lewis to kick the entire group out of his office.
+When Barry is appointed, he immediately swears directly into the microphone, leading Lewis to kick the entire group out of his office.
 Principal Lewis, however, gets in trouble when he forgets the microphone is on while vocally reminiscing about his shady days as a cocaine trafficker and sex offender in Peru (first mentioned in "Iced, Iced Babies").